THIS POST IS PART II OF A LITERARY REVIEW OF DEMON COPPERHEAD (CHAPTER FORTY-TWO TO END OF NOVEL).

 Demon and Tommy agree to work on the cartoon together.
 Demon feels pressure agreeing to a real contract and to making a real commitment.
 He feels this is a chance to "grow up."
 If he can work the contract to the end, he'd be eighteen by the end, have money, be an adult, he could marry Dory and be able to take care of her.
 A few hours later the phone rings and for some reason Rose Dartle is on the phone and she's mad at Demon.
 Demon for some reason agrees to go over and meet Rose (the author provides absolutely no justification for why he would do this).

 Rose gives Demon an update on Fast Forward, who has decided to traffic drugs from Mexican traffickers in Atlanta (cutting out Mouse).
 Somehow Fast has used Emmy for his "lure" in the business.
 Fast uses Emmy as bait, to offer her up to have sex with men as an entree to dealing drugs with Fast.
 Demon has a hard time believing Emmy has changed quite so much.
 Rose won't back down and says it's true, that Emmy is now "ruint."
 Rose puts something soggy in Demon's palm.
-It's a snake bracelet (need to check, is this what Demon bought Emmy a long time ago?).
+It's a snake bracelet (presumably Emmy is returning to Demon the bracelet he bought her clear back at the aquarium when they were kids.
 Rose says Fast left Emmy because she was so disgusting.

 [This is probably one of the more poorly written chapters in the book.
 The author moves the plot forward but there aren't new themes developed or old themes deepened.
 There is insufficient justification in the text for Emmy's downfall.
 This seems like a convenient moment of pity pornography by the author.
 Fast's connection to Mexican drug import seems amateurish to write about, at least at this point without more detail or support.
 At this point it feels like we are waiting for Dory to die for the book to move forward.]